adithya-s-k/AI-Engineering.academy/docs/LLM/TheoryBehindFinetuning/ORPO.md

 1. A pre-trained language model, such as those available in the Hugging Face Transformers library.
 2. A dataset of prompts with preferred and dispreferred responses, which can be collected through human annotation or existing datasets like UltraFeedback.
-3. Define the loss function as outlined, using libraries like PyTorch for gradient descent, with the odds ratio calculated as per the paper’s formulation.
+3. Define the loss function as outlined, using libraries like PyTorch for gradient descent, with the odds ratio calculated as per the paper's formulation.
-4. Tune hyperparameters, including , based on validation performance, as seen in the paper’s experimental setup.
+4. Tune hyperparameters, including $\lambda$, based on validation performance, as seen in the paper's experimental setup.

-   λ

 The thinking trace also mentions that the code for ORPO is available on GitHub ([ORPO GitHub](https://github.com/xfactlab/orpo)), providing a practical resource for practitioners, as noted in the arXiv paper.